Legal experts review Black Minnesota teen's life sentence

 He and Laura Nirider — co-director of the Center on Wrongful Convictions, who led efforts to identify and select prospective panel members — will act as advisors as the team looks at the evidence that led to Burrell’s conviction and the appropriateness of his sentence.

-"A conviction integrity review is a non-adversarial process that seeks cooperation from prosecutors, defenders and police," said Scheck, who is an expert in best practices in conviction integrity and will guide the panel on the process.
-"Best practices today include consideration of excessive sentences as well as a review of guilt or innocence and the fairness of the trial."
+“A conviction integrity review is a non-adversarial process that seeks cooperation from prosecutors, defenders and police,” said Scheck, who is an expert in best practices in conviction integrity and will help guide the panel.
+“Best practices today include consideration of excessive sentences as well as a review of guilt or innocence and the fairness of the trial.”

 “In the end, CIUs often ask the question after reviewing all the evidence, ‘if we had known all of this at the time we charged the defendant, would we have arrested him in the first place?’”